rmorabia/radhika.dev/src/posts/master-node.md

 Node is weird.

 If you've built any significant app with JavaScript, you've used Node.
-You've used `npm` or `yarn`, used `import` syntax and are familiar with `require` syntax.
+You've used npm or yarn, used `import` syntax and are familiar with `require` syntax.

 But... does that really mean you know Node?